aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 === "Middy Middleware"

-    !!! tip "Using Middy for the first time?"
+    !!! tip "A note about Middy"
-        You can install Middy by running `npm i @middy/core`.
+        Currently we support only Middy `v3.x` that you can install it by running `npm i @middy/core@~3`.
-        Learn more about [its usage and lifecycle in the official Middy documentation](https://middy.js.org/docs/intro/getting-started){target="_blank"}.
+        Check their docs to learn more about [Middy and its middleware stack](https://middy.js.org/docs/intro/getting-started){target="_blank"} as well as [best practices when working with Powertools](https://middy.js.org/docs/integrations/lambda-powertools#best-practices){target="_blank"}.

     ```typescript hl_lines="1 13"
     --8<-- "docs/snippets/logger/middy.ts"
     ```

 === "Decorator"

+    !!! info
+        Decorators can only be attached to a class declaration, method, accessor, property, or parameter.
+Therefore, if you prefer to write your handler as a standard function rather than a Class method, use the middleware or the manual instrumentation instead.
+See the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/decorators.html) for more details.

     ```typescript hl_lines="8"
     --8<-- "docs/snippets/logger/decorator.ts"